collaborativebioinformatics/Model_Garbage_Collection/README.md

 Generating KGs at scale requires use of LLMs which can introduce errors.
 In biomedicine, mistakes could lead to errors that cause harm to people.
 One way to mitigate the risk of harm is HITL, but that is not a scalable solution for a large, complex KGs.

 ## Solution
 The KG-LLM Garbage Collection Tool is a PoC allowing curators to probe a KG using real scientific questions, provide feedback, and use that feedback to train a GNN.
-This tool is a PoC to expand the impact of human curation and remove bad data at scale.
+This tool is a PoC to expand the impact of human curation.

 <img width="561" height="518" alt="Screenshot 2025-10-03 at 9 23 05 AM" src="https://github.com/user-attachments/assets/933c615e-d665-4841-a5d6-1bd89adf72d0" />